Sanjay-coder-debug/Programming-Setup/README.md

         General
         -------
            - php --version                              - Check Which Version php You have in your system
-           - sudo update-alternatives --config php      - List All The Php Version
+           - sudo update-alternatives --config php      - List All The Php Version & use as per your need
            - sudo systemctl restart php7.3-fpm  | start php7.3-fpm  | stop php7.3-fpm
            - sudo a2dismod php7.2
            - sudo a2enmod php7.4